 UST Owner/Operator Training

-Under the Idaho Underground Storage Tank Act (Idaho Code §39-88) and the Rules Regulating Underground Storage Tank Systems (IDAPA 58.01.07), all owners and operators of underground storage tanks (USTs) in Idaho are required to successfully complete training in how to properly identify, operate, and maintain USTs.
-The goals of the training are to prevent releases to the environment and, if releases should occur, to ensure they are handled properly.
+Under the Idaho Underground Storage Tank Act (Idaho Code §39-88) and the Rules Regulating Underground Storage Tank Systems (IDAPA 58.01.07), all owners and operators of USTs in Idaho are required to successfully complete training to properly identify, operate, and maintain USTs within 30 days of assuming the responsibilities.
+The goals of the training are to prevent releases to the environment and, if releases should occur, ensure they are handled properly.

 Operator Classes and Associated Training Requirements